veit/jupyter-tutorial/docs/productive/documenting/index.rst

 `Sources <../../_sources/productive/sphinx/index.rst.txt>`_ folgt.

-Originally, Sphinx was developed for the documentation of Python and is now used in almost all Python projects, including `NumPy und SciPy
+Originally, Sphinx was developed for the documentation of Python and is now used in almost all Python projects, including `NumPy and SciPy
 <https://docs.scipy.org/doc/>`_, `Matplotlib
 <https://matplotlib.org/users/index.html>`_, `Pandas
 <https://pandas.pydata.org/docs/>`_ and `SQLAlchemy